CDrummond/musly-server/README.md

 `previous` may be used to list tracks currently in the play queue.
 This parameter, like `track`, may be repeated multiple times.
 These tracks will be used to filter chosen tracks on artist, or album, to prevent duplicates.

-`excludeartist` may be used to list artists to ignore.
-This parameter, like `track`, may be repeated multiple times.

-`excludealbum` may be used to list albums to ignore.
-The format of this is `albumarist - albumname` This parameter, like `track`, may be repeated multiple times.

 `maxsim` (range 0..100) can be used to set the maximum similarity factor.
 A factor of 0 would imply the track is identical, 100 completely different.
 75 is